Whether you’re driving across town or across the country, Germania’s Roadside Assistance Coverage protects you while you’re on the road.

 2. What types of vehicles are covered by Roadside Assistance?

-Roadside Assistance covers owned and non-owned private passenger autos, pickup trucks, SUVs and vans used by the insured or family members.
+Roadside Assistance covers your covered private passenger autos, pickup trucks, SUVs and vans used by the insured or family members.
 Motor homes, RVs and trailers are not covered.
 Anyone driving the covered vehicle can call for service.
 This does not cover the policyholder in someone else’s vehicle.

 3. How is Roadside Assistance coverage added to a policy?